 Our current strategy for seeking marketing authorization in the United States for our product candidate relies primarily on Section 505(b)(2) of the FFDCA, which permits use of a marketing application, referred to as a 505(b)(2) application, where at least some of the information required for approval comes from studies not conducted by or for the applicant and for which the applicant has not obtained a right of reference or use.
 The FDA interprets this to mean that an applicant may rely for approval on such data as that found in published literature or the FDA's finding of safety or effectiveness, or both, of a previously approved drug product owned by a third party.
 There is no assurance that the FDA would find the published literature or third-party data relied upon by us in a 505(b)(2) application sufficient or adequate to support approval, and the FDA may require us to generate additional data to support the safety and efficacy of our product candidate.
-Consequently, we may need to conduct substantial new research and development activities beyond those we currently plan to conduct.
-Such additional new research and development activities would be sufficient to obtain approval.
+Consequently, we may need to conduct substantial new research and development activities would be costly and time-consuming and there is no assurance that such data generated from such additional activities would be sufficient to obtain approval.